billhails/CEKF/docs/NAMESPACES.md

 and variables, so a "namespace for namespaces" used for lookup on the lhs of the `.` operator.

+### Design and Documentation

+You're looking at it :grin:.

 ### Version Control

 This is quite a big piece of work, so I plan to create sub-branches off